zinic/abseta/gurps.md

 Symbolic magic in Abseta uses the same nouns and verbs defined in the Syntactic Magic Lexicon.

-### Schematic Writing and Enchantment

-Enchantment in Abseta uses the Symbolic Enchantment rules found in - Thaumatology pg.
-175

-* Quick and Dirty - Basic pg.
-481
-* Slow and Sure - Basic pg.
-481

-#### Persistent Enchantments

-Must use the Meta noun as part of the enchantment to represent Power.

 #### Optional Rules

 * Parchment Symbol Casting - Thaumatology pg.
 173